Cilvyahg/ArraysAndObjects/notes.md

 'afterbegin': Just inside the targetElement, before its first child.
 'beforeend': Just inside the targetElement, after its last child.
 'afterend': After the targetElement itself.

+### append
+append is different from appendChild because you can insert multiple eleme nts.

+append and prepend will still be a child of the element. append is after

+### prepend
+prepend is child before the element.